 The School of Mathematics at the Institute for Advanced Study invites applications from collaborators who would like to meet during the summer months to further their research project.

 We can accommodate small groups (2-5 people) for periods of 2 to 4 weeks and provide a per diem, a modest amount of travel funds, office space, excellent library and computer facilities and local housing.
-Up to five groups will be selected.
+Up to six groups will be selected.

 Our campus is located on extensive grounds in Princeton, New Jersey, about an hour from New York City and Philadelphia.
 Available dates for 2018 are within the time periods of May 28 to July 31.